-The Permanent Mission of the Republic of Cyprus to the OSCE, presents its compliments to the Permanent Missions and Delegations of all participating States to the OSCE and to the Conflict Prevention Center and in accordance with the FSC Decision 2/09, has the honor to submit the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security, valid as of April 12, 2019.
+The Permanent Mission of the Republic of Cyprus to the Organisation for Security and Cooperation in Europe (OSCE) presents its compliments to the Permanent Missions and Delegations of all participating States to the OSCE and to the Conflict Prevention Centre, and in accordance with the FSC Decision 2/09, has the honour to submit the response of the Republic of Cyprus to the Questionnaire on the Code of Conduct on Politico-Military Aspects of Security.
+The response includes information on Women, Peace and Security (Annexes A and B).

-The Permanent Mission of the Republic of Cyprus avails itself of this opportunity to renew to all Permanent Missions and Delegations of the participating States and to the Conflict Prevention Center, the assurances of its highest consideration.
+The Permanent Mission of the Republic of Cyprus to the OSCE avails itself of this opportunity to renew to the Permanent Missions and Delegations of all participating States to the OSCE and to the Conflict Prevention Centre, the assurances of its highest consideration.